Clickcease

 We have recovered millions of dollars in verdicts and settlements for our clients.
 You do not have to wait until a driver has faced criminal consequences to explore civil ones.

-Suffered a Hit and Run?
-Call Now for a Free Consultation
+Suffered a Hit and Run Accident?
+File a Police Report and Call Now for a Free Consultation.

-At the Law Office of Cohen & Jaffe, LLP we use our understanding of New York’s hit and run laws to pursue damages for victims like you.
-Call our office today at (516) 358-6900 to get started with a case review and learn about our no-fee promise.
+At the Law Office of Cohen & Jaffe, LLP we use our understanding of New York’s hit-and-run laws to pursue damages for victims of car accidents like you.
+Call our office today at (718) 280-5337 to get started with a case review and learn about our no-fee promise.

 Get Answers Now